Nonparametric Pricing Analytics with Customer Covariates: Introduction

 The dependence of the optimal rate of regret on the problem dimension $d$ has been observed before.
 For example, \citet{cohen2016feature} find a multi-dimensional binary search algorithm for feature-based dynamic pricing, which has regret $O(d^2\log(T/d))$; \citet{javanmard2016dynamic} propose a policy for a similar problem that achieves regret $O(s\log d\log T)$, where $s$ represents the sparsity of the $d$ features; in \citet{ban2017personalized}, the near-optimal policy achieves regret $O(s\sqrt{T})$.
-In their parametric frameworks, the dependence of the regret on $d$ is rather mild---it does not appear on the exponent of $T$.
+In their parametric frameworks, the dependence of the regret on $d$ is rather mild---it does not appear on the exponent of $T$; \citet{javanmard2016dynamic,keskin2014dynamic} also provide methods to deal with the sparse strucutre.
 In contrast, in our nonparametric formulation, the optimal rate of regret $O(T^{(2+d)/(4+d)})$ increases dramatically in $d$, making the problem significantly harder to learn in high dimensions.
-This is similar to the nonparametric formulation in the network revenue management problem \citep{besbes2012blind}, in which the dimension of the decision space is $d$ and the optimal rate of regret is $O(T^{(2+d)/(3+d)})$.
-It seems such complexity only arises as a result of the interaction between the nonparametric formulation and high dimensions: as shown in \citet{besbes2009dynamic,wang2014close,lei2014near}, in the finite-inventory setting, nonparametric policies can achieve the same best achievable regret, $O(\sqrt{T})$, as parametric policies \citep{denboer2014simul,keskin2014dynamic}.
+This is similar to the nonparametric formulation in the network revenue management problem \citep{besbes2012blind}, in which the dimension of the decision space is $d$ and the optimal rate of regret is $O(T^{(2+d)/(3+d)})$\footnote{It is shown in \citet{chen2018primal} that if the number of inventory constraints $\ll d$, then learning the dual variables may effectively reduce the problem dimension.}.
+From the literature, it seems that the dimension significantly complicates the learning problem in a nonparametric formulation.

-Decision trees have been a very popular method in nonparametric statistical learning; see \citet{breiman2017classification,hastie01statisticallearning} for references.
-Based on decision trees, powerful statistical tools such as Random Forests \citep{breiman2001random} and Gradient Boosting \citep{friedman2001greedy} have been developed.
-The idea has been adapted to contextual learning in, e.g., \citet{feraud2016random,elmachtoub2017practical,lee2017boosting}.
-The key component in the algorithm of this paper, adaptive binning, can also be viewed as a nonstandard form of decision tree.
-Another link of our paper to the statistics literature is the idea we use to prove the lower bound; see \citet{gyorfi2006distribution,tsybakov2009introduction} for a more comprehensive description of these techniques in nonparametric estimation.

 This paper is also related to the vast literature studying multi-armed bandit problems.
 See \citet{cesa2006prediction,bubeck2012regret} for a comprehensive survey.
 The classic multi-armed bandit problem involves finite arms, and the algorithms \citep{kuleshov2014algorithms,agrawal2012analysis} cannot be applied directly to our setting.
 Recently, there is a stream of literature studying the so-called continuum-armed bandit problems \citep{agrawal1995continuum,kleinberg2005nearly,Auer2007,kleinberg2008multi,bubeck2011x}, in which there are infinite number of arms (decisions).
 Although there is no contextual information in those papers, \citet{kleinberg2008multi,bubeck2011x} have developed algorithms based on a similar idea to decision trees, because the potential arms form a high-dimensional space.